SoCuul/SoCuul/README.md

 I'm a full-stack developer based out of Canada.
 I am expecially fluent in node.js backend tools.
 I love coding random projects, or creating utilities to make my life easier.

+As of recently, I've been learning other languages such as Objective-C.

 ## 📩 Links
 ```diff
 + Discord: @socuul